MaiteBG/peptide_db_django/README.md

 * **Nginx (optional/future):** A high-performance web server often used as a reverse proxy in front of Gunicorn to handle static files, load balancing, and SSL termination.

+### 🧠 Learning Goals

+This project is not only a technical implementation but also a personal learning exercise.
+The main objectives include:

+* Practicing collaborative workflows using **pull requests**.
+* Applying the **[Conventional Commits](https://www.conventionalcommits.org/)** specification to maintain a clean and structured commit history.
+* Using **pytest** to write and run automated tests, fostering test-driven development and ensuring code reliability.
+* Improving discipline in version control and aligning with real-world software development practices.

+I’m open to feedback and suggestions — what else would you recommend to help me grow toward professional-level development?

 ## Project Goals

 - Build a clean and queryable **relational database** for bioactive peptides.